Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 Customs process:

-Companies that import or export goods must, therefore, submit a dossier of documents to the customs authorities.
+Therefore, companies that import or export goods must submit a dossier of documents to the customs authorities.
 The file must include at least the company’s business registration certificate and import/export business code registration certificate.

 Selling to Vietnam – Business Risks

-Companies who operate in Vietnam should commit to the highest level of corporate behavior and continuously familiarise themselves with the laws of the country and the penalties about bribery of foreign officials.
+Companies who operate in Vietnam should commit to the highest level of corporate behaviour and continuously familiarise themselves with the laws of the country and the penalties for bribery of foreign officials.

 Intellectual Property Protection